ALLIES ON ICE & WOMEN* ON ICE

 • Sketching and watercolor lessons

-• Observing the landscape throught art and science
+• Observing the landscape through art and science

 • Glacier 101: How glaciers forms, how they melt